 It allow to detect instability as soon as possible

-- $ hg pull added 3 changeset +2 unstable changeset (do you want "hg stabilize" ?) working directory parent is obsolete! $ hg push outgoing unstable changesets (use "hg stabilize" or force the push)
+$ hg pull added 3 changeset +2 unstable changeset (do you want "hg evolve" ?) working directory parent is obsolete! $ hg push outgoing unstable changesets (use "hg evolve" or force the push)

 While allowing powerful feature